 All patients are assigned to a "Usual GP" and we encourage patients to see this doctor where possible so that continuity of care can be given.

-Routine appointments can be booked in advance.
 As our phones are very busy first thing in morning, calling to book routine appointments later in the day is very helpful.

 AS you are telling us you need to be seen urgently, we will offer you the next available appointment.
 If work or school commitments prevent you from attending this, your may wish to consider asking taking a routine appointment at a more convenient time.